easachs/momentum/context.md

 ## Coding Preferences:
 - Follow Django best practices.
 - Use class-based views (CBVs) for CRUD operations.
-- Use `ModelForm` for forms.
-- Write tests for models, views, forms, and integration.
+- Write tests for models, views, and integration.
 - Use Tailwind for consistent and reusable UI components.
 - Modularize templates with partials for shared elements.

 ## Roadmap
 - MVP Goals:
-  - Full CRUD for habits and job applications.
+  - Full CRUD for habits and job applications (done).
   - Dashboard with analytics for both habits and job applications.
-  - Basic Google OAuth-based authentication.
+  - Basic Google OAuth-based authentication (done).
   - Styling with Tailwind CSS for all pages.

 - Stretch Goals: